longcheng11/longcheng11.github.io/_pages/activity.md

 ---

 #### **Organization**
-- Co-organizer of Int.
-Workshop on Network-Aware Big Data Computing @ IEEE/ACM CCGrid, 2020.<br>
+- Co-organizer of International Workshop on Network-Aware Big Data Computing, 2020.<br>
 - Publicity Chair of Int.
-Workshop on Blockchain for IoT and Cyber-physical Systems @ IEEE ICC, 2020.<br>
+Workshop on Blockchain for IoT and Cyber-physical Systems, 2020.<br>
-- Co-organizer of Int.
-Workshop on Network-Aware Big Data Computing @ IEEE/ACM CCGrid, 2019.<br>
+- Co-organizer of International Workshop on Network-Aware Big Data Computing, 2019.<br>
 - Session Chair of Application and Data Sciences @ IEEE/ACM CCGrid, 2019.<br>

 #### **Technical Program Committee Member of Conferences**